 I am a current student at the Johns Hopkins University and have been tutoring juniors and peers over the last 4 years.
 I am a double major in chemistry and creative writing which helps me explore my passions of writing and science equally.
 I have years of experience tutoring math and English, but enjoy learning about all subjects and disciplines.
 I am firm believer that the best way to easiest way to learn something is to learn to enjoy and it, however this can often mean different things for different students.
 I understand that any one style of teaching is not suited to every student and therefore believe that the best quality a tutor can have is adaptability.

-Johns Hopkins University - Bachelors, Chemistry
+Undergraduate Degree: Johns Hopkins University - Bachelors, Chemistry

 SAT Math: 790